sandytrinh/idearium-lib/README.md

 - [Guest]   Setup NPM with `npm install`.
 - [Guest]   The tests require RabbitMQ, and we use a Docker container for this.
 Pre-pull the image with `docker pull smebberson/alpine-rabbitmq`.

+## Testing

+This repository has a complete test suite, which can be run by:

+- [Host]    Execute `vagrant ssh` to be provided with a bash shell within the virtual machine.
+- [Guest]   Get into the `/vagrant/idearium-lib` directory, by executing `cd /vagrant/idearium-lib`.
+- [Guest]   Execute `npm test` to run the tests.

+### Code coverage

+This repository offers code coverage insights via Istanbul and codecov.io.

+Run code coverage insights by:

+- [Host]    Execute `vagrant ssh` to be provided with a bash shell within the virtual machine.
+- [Guest]   Get into the `/vagrant/idearium-lib` directory, by executing `cd /vagrant/idearium-lib`.
+- [Guest]   Execute `npm run test-coverage` to run the tests.

+Upon any push to GitHub, Travis will run the tests (reviewed at https://travis-ci.org/idearium/idearium-lib) and the code coverage report will be updated (reviewed at https://codecov.io/gh/idearium/idearium-lib).

 ## Logging into NPM

 In order to publish this package to NPM, you need to log into NPM to provide authentication details.
 Follow these steps: